Idaho Senate approves Republican bill to ban abortion after six weeks

 “Let’s take advantage of this opportunity to halt the slaughter of the unborn in Idaho,” said Idaho state Sen. C. Scott Grow (R).
 “No matter the outcome of the Mississippi challenge, between now and the time of that Supreme Court decision, this Idaho bill will potentially deter the abortion of hundreds.”

-Little supported the six-week ban that passed in Idaho in 2021 — which was subsequently blocked by the courts — but has not yet commented on the Texas-style version of the bill.
+Little supported the six-week ban that passed in Idaho in 2021 — which was subsequently blocked by the courts — but has not commented on the Texas-style version of the bill.

 Ahead of the vote, several Democratic lawmakers argued against the bill, criticizing it for undermining abortion rights and questioning whether it would survive a legal challenge.